Go to content

 Keep track of KPIs

 Keeping track of customer onboarding metrics and KPIs (key performance indicators) is essential in determining what works, what doesn’t, and what areas need improvement.
-Key customer onboarding metrics include things like customer retention and churn rates, product adoption, time-to-onboard, customer lifetime value, customer engagement, completion rates, and more.
+The top 3 measured customer onboarding KPIs are: CSAT or NPS, churn rates, and product adoption or usage.

-Yet none of these metrics and KPIs can reveal anything too insightful by themselves.
-It’s only by taking them together that you get a holistic view and can uncover trends.
 These, in turn, provide you with actionable data for better decision-making.
 Customer onboarding software like Docebo and other analytics tools can help you track these KPIs to continuously improve your onboarding processes.

 Gather customer feedback